gps1539/stock_quote/README.md

 ## stock_quote

 ## Overview
-python script for getting stock quotes, calculating gains and losses and optionally recording to a time series database (influxdb).
+stock quote is a python script for getting stock quotes, news, calculating gains and losses and optionally recording to a time series database (influxdb).

 ## Usage
 ```